gdt050579/AppCUI-rs/docs/chapter-7/multi-threading.md

-# Multi Threading
+# Multi-threading

-While AppCUI works on a single thread, the multi-threading support is available in some scenarios such as:
+While AppCUI runs on a single thread, multi-threading support is available in some scenarios, such as:
 - Timers
 - Background tasks

-**Remarks**: Multi-threading support relies heavely on channels and the way terminals are implemented on the current operating system.
-This means that some features might not work as expected on some terminals (in particular if they are not adapted to work with multiple threads).
+**Remarks:** Multi-threading support relies heavily on channels and on how terminals are implemented on the current operating system.
+Some features might not work as expected on some terminals, in particular if they are not designed for use with multiple threads.